Forest-grown Shiitake provides the most 3rd Umami (Guanylate) to best amp flavor.

 Christopher Kimball's Milk Street, a renowned culinary school in the US, recommends our Shiitake mushrooms.

-Famous Japanese Chef, Dr. Yukio Hattori, chose our Shiitake for his traditional Japanese New Year Feast "Osechi" every year.
+Famous Japanese Chef, Dr. Yukio Hattori, uses our Shiitake for his traditional Japanese New Year Special Meal "Osechi" every year.
 He is known as an expert commentator on the Japanese TV show "Iron Chef."

 His cooking school, Hattori Nutrition College, recommends our Shiitake and allows us to use his name on our products.